joe307bad/points/Native.Points/README.md

 - [ ] Logout functionality
 - [ ] Achievement search functionality
 - [ ] Some indicator that you have already checked into an achievement
+    - Add user checkins to ILoginState
 - [ ] Deploy to Android
 - [ ] Deploy to iOS and Expo

 ### Post Beta ToDos:
-- [ ] Endpoint accessible by admins to check for existing achievements and add if necessary
+- [ ] Seed endpoint accessible by admins to check for existing achievements and add if necessary
     - Download photos and save to jbhs-scripts projects
     - Transcribe all achievements on bachlr to json file
     - Alter points playbook to copy up json file and photos and run endpoint